mjbradvica/personal-website-articles/public-speaking/get-insurded-1-2.md

 And here it is.
 This is just the first of three unit tests that are required for this service.
 My function had three logical branches, one to check for a null entity, and the final status check at the end.
 But, I only have room here for one.
 So you get one.
 But just imagine I have two more here.

+I have written an "insurance policy" for the three possible situations in this function.
+One in case my entity was null, one if the update fails, and one on success.

+And because I have this in-code, I can exercise my policy whenever I want, as many times as I want, until my CPU finally decides the time has come to retire.

+## Diversify, diversify, diversify

+Just like in code, our insurance needs span a vast array of wants and needs.
+This is only a small sample of what we deal with personally.
+I'm sure we could go into inception levels of reinsurance and "insurance-like" products such as annuities and personal trusts.

+Life requires it one way or another.

+## Saliently

+1. Prioritize automated testing.

 ## Shameless Plugs

 If you want to read more about what I do; I blog @ michaelbradvica.com